 - Promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children

-- Promoting the cultural safety, participation and empowerment of children with culturally and/or linguistically diverse background (by having a zero tolerance of discrimination)
+- Promoting the cultural safety, participation and empowerment of children with culturally and/or linguistically diverse backgrounds (by having a zero-tolerance of discrimination)

 - Promoting the cultural safety, participation and empowerment of children with a disability

 - Ensuring as far as practicable that adults are not alone with a child

 - Reporting any allegations of child abuse to the Deputy Principal Students and to the school leadership team

 - If allegations of child abuse are made, ensure as quickly as possible, that the individual/s are safe